JadenStrudwick/CompressedGameNotation/README.md

 3rd Year Project for University of Warwick Computer Science

 ## Todo
-- [ ] Mention simulated annealing approach in the report
-- [ ] Look into opening compression
-- [ ] Throw errors in the to_bit_vec functions if the number won't fit in the given number of bits
 - [ ] Try compressing the final huffman output
-- [ ] Write some some of the report and research possible 4th technique for week 4
-- [ ] Check for unwraps
-- [ ] Check for TODOs

 ## Journal